VenkateshMogili/sample-project/README.md

 ## Description

-It's about sample github project.
+It's about sample github project and Github Pages.